 HOW CAN I INTEGRATE THE CABLE ROW INTO MY TRAINING?

-SEATED CABLE ROW ALTERNATIVES
+SEATED ROW EXERCISE ALTERNATIVES